 Great Pyrenees Breeding Program

-After living for more than a decade at the toe of the most active black bear habitat in Nevada and struggling every year to keep those wonderful creatures out of our orchard—even while utilizing tall non-climb fencing with 5-6 strands of ultra-electrified "hot wire"—we were humbled and deeply gratified to discover the [in our opinion!] most amazing livestock guardian dog breed in existence: the Great Pyr.
+For over a decade, living next to the most active black bear habitat in Nevada, we struggled to keep the bears out of our orchard—even with tall non-climb fencing fortified by five strands of super charged hot wire.
+Then a few years ago we were humbled and amazed to discover through friends the most awesome [in our opinion!] livestock guardian dog breed in existence: the Great Pyr.